 - Legoland Discovery Center, Westchester

 Save Time!
-Use Fast Track Entry with New York Pass
+Use Fast Track Entry

 We skipped the line at the Empire State Building, Top of the Rock, and the 9/11 Memorial and Museum, saving us hours of queuing, which was a godsend with a two-year-old in tow.

 How to buy New York Pass tickets

-Children who are 2 years old and younger will not need to have a New York Pass purchased for them.
+Children who are 2 years old and younger will not need to have a pass purchased for them.
 Anyone 13 and older will need to purchase an adult pass.

-The more days you buy, the cheaper the pass gets.
+Here’s the best part: The more days you buy, the cheaper the pass gets.

-Prices start from US$ 124 for adults, and $94 for kids for one day pass.
+The New York Pass price starts from US$ 134 for adults, and $99 for kids for one day pass.
 But a week can be had for less than the cost of three days!

-The New York Pass comes with a free NYC guidebook, packed with travel information to help you plan where to go, what to do and how to get there.
+It comes with a FREE NYC guidebook, packed with travel information to help you plan where to go, what to do and how to get there.

 Each order comes with one guidebook.